-M.A. in Counseling Psychology: Specialization in Forensic Psychology
+M.A. in Counseling Psychology - Specialization in Forensic Psychology

-The Master of Arts in Counseling Psychology specialization in Forensic Psychology (MAC-F) is designed to provide students with a foundation in theories and methods of counseling psychology with specialized training to provide psychological services to criminal justice agencies and the legal community, and to provide therapeutic intervention to criminal justice professionals, including their families, who are suffering the effects of acute or long-term stress related to their professional duties.
-Counselors with specialized training in Forensic Psychology may be employed by law enforcement agencies, correctional facilities, private law firms, the Courts, child advocacy centers, and community health agencies.
+The Master of Arts in Counseling Psychology specialization in Forensic Psychology (MAC-F) prepares students to assess, treat and apply counseling psychology to forensic settings.
+Courses in the program focus on developing the knowledge and skills necessary to assist with the unique challenges facing incarcerated individuals and their families.
+Courses also focus on preparing students to provide ethical, high quality services to culturally diverse individuals and organizations -- both within and outside of the criminal justice system.
+The program combines rigorous academic instruction with field placements through which students achieve hands on experience under the supervision of licensed professionals.
+Counselors with specialized training in Forensic Psychology may be employed by law enforcement agencies, correctional facilities, private law firms, the - Court system, child advocacy centers, - behavioral health units, and community mental health agencies.
 The program offers the best features of traditional graduate degree training programs coupled with Adler School's emphasis on the education and training in socially responsible practice.

-The specialization in Forensic Psychology consists of 15 credits of specialized coursework in forensic evaluation, counseling, and investigative support within the framework of the existing 61-credit MA Counseling Psychology degree program, for a total of 62 credits.
+The specialization in Forensic Psychology consists of specialized coursework in forensic evaluation, - treatment of forensic populations, aggression and social deviance, within the framework of the existing 61-credit M.A.
+Counseling Psychology degree program, for a total of 62 credits.
 This comprehensive graduate program can be completed in 24 months of full-time attendance.
 Students who successfully complete the sequence of courses in the Master of Arts in Counseling Psychology Specialization in Forensic Psychology are prepared to apply for Professional Counselor licensure (LPC) in Illinois, and are well prepared for a wide variety of community mental health positions in criminal justice agencies and organizations in the public and private sectors.
 There are no certifications, licensure, or program authorizations applicable to the field of Forensic Psychology.